haymizrachi/haymizrachi.github.io/_posts/2024-02-01-code-review-like-a-pro.md

 Hello everyone!
 <br />
 Welcome to my first blog post!
-I'm excited to be here :blush:
+I'm excited to be here :smiley:

 Today, I'm going to share with you my research methodology for analyzing and reviewing source code applications to identifying vulnerabilities on Whitebox engagements.
 <br /><br />